-Lake Mckenzie is one of the most scenic spots on the Fraser Island, as is the Indian Head Viewpoint and the striped cliffs of the Cathedrals.
+Lake Mckenzie is one of the most scenic spots on K’gari, as is the Indian Head Viewpoint and the striped cliffs of the Cathedrals.

-The easiest and most convenient way to visit Fraser Island is by doing a day trip from Hervey Bay or Brisbane, or you can bring your own camping gear and stay the night on the world’s largest sand island.
+The easiest and most convenient way to visit the island is by doing a day trip from Hervey Bay or Brisbane, or you can bring your own camping gear and stay the night on the world’s largest sand island.

 28) The Great Ocean Road